YashB145/Linux-journey/README.md

 3. sort --> will sort the output in alphabetical order.

 # Day 7- THE PIPE
-1. command1 | command2

 2. Redirecting output to file --> ls -al > directorylist.txt --> output is directed to directorylist.txt
+3. > --> directs from left to right and '<' vice versa
 4. eg: wc -l <numbers.txt> count.txt